William Struthers

 • Pornography Addiction/Compulsivity

 Dr. Struthers' lab research interests are in the neural mechanisms that underlie behavioral arousal and the processing of novel environments.
 His research employs the use of stereotaxic surgery, immunochemistry, and behavioral manipulations to investigate gene expression in the cingulate cortex and basal ganglia.
-Dr. Struthers has also been named a Visiting Research Fellow to Biola University's Center for Christian Thought in 2014 for his work on the impact of sexual exploitation on spirituality, and has spoken internationally on the impact of online sexual content.
-He has spoken at the Faraday Institute for Science and Religion (University of Cambridge, UK) on faith and neuroscience, and received a grant from the Faraday Institute to examine the uses and abuses of neuroscience research in society.
-As part of the Oxford Interdisciplinary Seminars in Science and Religion: Bridging the Two Cultures of Science and the Humanities, he has been investigating how neuroscience is used in public discourse on science and religion.
-Dr. Struthers has recently been made a Fellow of the International Society for Science and Religion.
+His human research employs the use of functional Near-Infrared Spectroscopy to study executive functioning in the prefrontal lobe.
+He has spoken at the Faraday Institute for Science and Religion on faith and neuroscience, and the uses and abuses of neuroscience research in society.
+Dr. Struthers is a Fellow of the International Society for Science and Religion.

 The University of Illinois at Chicago